protect birds at home

 Easy to install, Acopian BirdSavers are elegant and aesthetically pleasing.
 Paracord lines are hung from the top of a window spaced 10 cm (4.25 inches) apart to create a visual reference for birds.
 These cords move with the wind alerting birds to the presence of glass.

 Similar to Acopian Birdsavers, The Crash Preventer consists of a series of monofilament line spaced 72 mm apart (3 inches) fastened to 2 durable aluminum tubes that fastened to the top an bottom of your window.

 PERFORATED WINDOW FILM

 CollidEscape™ is a densely-perforated window film with some of the best results for reducing collisions.
 From the outside, CollidEscape looks opaque and dramatically reduces window reflection and transparency.
 From the inside, CollidEscape looks like a window screen.
 This preserves your view and the flow of natural light into your home.

-Bird Screen uses black fibreglass screening that hands several inches in front of a window and hooks at the top, making it easy to install.
+Bird Screen uses black fibreglass screening that hangs several inches in front of a window and hooks at the top, making it easy to install.
 It is soft and flexible enough that no harm is done to birds that fly into it.
-Bird Screen is weather resistant and doesn’t detract from the window's appearance.CLICK HERE to learn about bird deterrent products that DO NOT work.
+Bird Screen is weather resistant and doesn’t detract from the window's appearance.CLICK HERE TO LEARN ABOUT BIRD-DETERRENT PRODUCTS THAT DO NOT WORK

 If you have questions or comments or need help with a unique bird/window collision problem, contact us at 416-366-3527(FLAP) or email firstname.lastname@example.org.
 We will be happy to help.